Creators-Circle/Pulser/PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  "FollowMe provides a way for students to electronically signal their instructor during a class that they need help.
+By simply pressing a button, a student can signal that he finds a particular subject troublesome."

 ## Problem ##
   > Describe the problem your product solves.